Top things to know about getting wet

 What is arousal fluid?

-“Getting wet” during sexual activity is a normal physiological reaction to prepare for sex.
+“Getting wet” during sexual activity is a typical physiological reaction to prepare for sex.
 However, sexual arousal is both a physiological and psychological response.

 Female physical sexual arousal begins with the excitement phase.
 An increase in genital blood flow leads to vascular engorgement (swelling of the blood vessels).
-This increase in blood flow and pressure causes fluid (transudate) to be pushed onto the surface of the vaginal walls (1,2).
-Once you’re fully physically sexually aroused it’s normal to feel vaginal sensations, swelling, and sufficient wetness.
-Arousal fluid is vaginal lubrication created to enable painless penetration and movement (2).
+This increase in blood flow and pressure causes fluid (transudate) to be pushed onto the surface of the vaginal walls (5, 6).
+Once you’re fully physically sexually aroused it’s typical to feel vaginal sensations, swelling, and sufficient wetness.
+Arousal fluid is vaginal lubrication created to enable painless penetration and movement (6).

 Some things that can make it easier or more difficult to produce arousal fluid: